Supervision

-Clinical supervision for counsellors & psychotherapists
+Clinical supervision for counsellors, psychotherapists and coach-therapists

 Our online or telephone sessions

-The right supervisor for you is someone who you feel comfortable with who will help you support your clients in the best way possible for you, whether you are an experienced therapist or you are just starting out.
+The right supervisor for you is someone who you feel comfortable with who will help you support your clients in the best way possible for you, whether you are an experienced therapist or coach-therapist, or you are just starting out.

 Coaching for therapists